streamlineddesigns/The-Autonomous-Gaming-Studio/Readme.md

 ## 2. Architectural Blueprint: The Unified Lifecycle Engine

-To survive alone, your game engine must handle telemetry, content creation, playtesting, and monetization optimization completely in parallel.
-The entire architecture can be mapped into three interconnected layers:
+To survive alone, your game shell must handle telemetry, content creation, playtesting, and monetization optimization completely in parallel.
+The entire architecture can be mapped into four interconnected layers:

 ### Phase A: The Monetization & Progression Layer
 Do not guess your ad frequencies, item values, or reward gates.
 Expose every single business variable to remote configuration parameters via standardized internal JSON state flags.